Elanigiro/QuizGame/README.md

 # QuizGame

-This is a Spring Boot Java web application.
+This is a Spring Boot Java web application[^1].
 The backend is based on a SQL embedded DBMS (Apache Derby) managed through Spring Data JPA and Hibernate ORM.
-The frontend scripts are transpiled in Javascript from the original source in Dart[^1].
+The frontend scripts are written in JavaScript and make use of the Fetch API and async/await syntax.
 The structure and presentation layers are written in pure HTML5 and CSS3.
 The application is made responsive through the use of CSS media query and breakpoints.